Web Scraping With Puppeteer - 2024 Puppeteer Tutorial

 Using Proxies

-The default way to use proxies with Puppeteer is to apply them to the Browser object:
+The default method for using Puppeteer proxies is adding them to the Browser object:

 const browser = await puppeteer.launch({